mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 This document specifies
-a RFC7341-based approach that allows DHCP 4o6 to be deployed as a Relay Agent (4o6RA) that implements the 4o6 DHCP encapsulation and decapsulation in contexts where 4o6 DHCP encapsulation and decapsulation cannot be implemented at the client.
+a RFC7341-based approach that allows DHCP 4o6 to be deployed as a Relay Agent (4o6RA) that implements the 4o6 DHCP encapsulation and decapsulation in an intermediate node rather than the client.

 --- middle

 # Introduction {#introduction}

 {{RFC7341}} describes a transport mechanism for carrying DHCPv4 {{RFC2131}}
-messages using DHCPv6 {{RFC8415}} for the dynamic provisioning of IPv4 addresses and other DHCPv4 specific configuration parameters across IPv6-only networks.
+messages using DHCPv6 {{RFC8415}} for dynamic provisioning of IPv4 addresses and other DHCPv4 specific configuration parameters across IPv6-only networks.
 The deployment of {{RFC7341}} requires support in DHCP clients and at the DHCPv6 server.
 However, if a client is embedded in a host that only supports IPv4 and cannot easily be replaced or updated due to a number of technical or business reasons, this approach does not work.